menu

 Overview

 Walnut Grove is a very small town located in the state of California.
 With a population of 1,452 people and just one neighborhood, Walnut Grove is the 706th largest community in California.
-Walnut Grove has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Walnut Grove has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Walnut Grove are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.